How Do I Look Out For Scams?

 They might try to cold call you

 Many of these companies operate by cold-calling – and, when challenged, will typically be unable to demonstrate that they have a previous relationship with you.
-That’s why the government has announced plans to ban cold-calling, and make unsolicited texts and emails illegal.
+That’s why the government has banned cold-calling, and made unsolicited texts and emails illegal.

 If someone calls you, always ask to call them back.
 Reputable companies will always be happy to let you do this, whereas scammers tend to be more reluctant to give contact details.